Yandex Cloud

 Creating row-oriented and column-oriented tables in a database

-In the Terraform context, a table is a resource.
-That is why, we describe database tables in independent blocks (resource "yandex_ydb_table"), specifying an internal link to the previously created database.
+Terraform treats a table as a resource.
+Therefore, we describe database tables in independent sections (resource "yandex_ydb_table"), specifying an internal link to the previously created database.

 Example of creating a 4-column test table in an existing database: